-Benefit In-Network Preferred Hospital or Facility In-Network Non-Preferred Hospital or Facility Out-of-Network Hospital or Facility Limitations Emergency room ("ER") in a hospital Plan pays 100% after \$100 co-payment for 1st two visits; then \$200 co-payment per visit ER co-payment increases after the 2nd ER visit in a calendar year.
+Benefit In-Network Preferred Hospital or Facility In-Network Non-Preferred Hospital or Facility Out-of-Network Hospital or Facility Limitations Emergency room ("ER") in a hospital after \$100 co-payr co-payment per visit ER co-payment increases after the 2nd ER visit in a calendar year.
 Follow-up visits to the ER are not covered.
-Urgent care center Plan pays 100% after \$40 co-payment Plan pays 50% of the allowed amount after the deductible the allowed amount after the If the urgent care center bills your visit as an emergency room visit, you will pay the ER copayment.
-Ambulance service 9 Plan pays 100% Not covered if after transport you do not receive treating services.
+Urgent care center Plan pays 100% after \$40 co-payment Plan pays 50% of the allowed amount after the deductible the allowed amount after the If the urgent care center bills your visit as an emergency room visit, you will pay the ER co- payment .
+Ambulance service Plan pays 100% Not covered if after transport you do not receive treating services.